Thank you to our top sponsors

-Welcome and opening remarks from David Kilburn, PMAC’s AGM Committee Chair, and Katie Walmsley, President of PMAC.
+Welcome and opening remarks from Carol Lynde, President & COO of Bridgehouse Asset Managers, and Katie Walmsley, President of PMAC.

 An in depth opening discussion to explore the deepest geopolitical insights on Canada, the United States’ and rapidly changing relationships with key countries.
 What a Trump presidency means for trade, foreign policy, and capital markets and how the political and social upheaval can ultimately effect investment decision making.